TeamVault/pascal-programs/README.md

 # Folder Contents
 1.Final Poject:
 Contains the final project written completly in Pascal.
-It is composed of eight other sub-progrmas which display different capabilities.
+It is composed of eight other sub-programs which display different capabilities of the Pascal prog. language.
 The report folder contanins the description of the code.
+For those of you who can not read it I am willing to help out.

 2.IDE:
 Contains an IDE which can be used to develop Pascal programs.